 The School provides a free appropriate public education in the least restrictive environment and necessary related services to all children with disabilities enrolled in the school.
-The term "children with disabilities" means children between ages 3 and the day before their 22nd birthday for whom it is determined that special education services are needed.
+The term "children with disabilities" means children between ages 3 and the day before their 22nd birthday for whom it is determined that special education services are needed, except those children with disabilities who turns 22 years of age during the school year are eligible for special education services through the end of the year.
 It is the intent of the school to ensure that students with disabilities are identified, evaluated, and provided with appropriate educational services.